keithasaurus/koda-validate/README.md

 entire `__call__` method.
 This is because the base `Predicate` class is constructed in such a way that we limit how much it can actually do -- we don't want it to be able to alter the value being validated.
-This turns out to be useful because it allows us to proceed sequentially through an arbitrary amount of `Predicate`s of the same type in a given validator.
-Only because of this property can we be confident in our ability to return all `Predicate` errors for a given `Validator` (instead of exiting at the first failure).
+This turns out to be useful because it allows us to proceed sequentially through an arbitrary amount of `Predicate`s of the same type in a given `Validator`.
+Only because of this property can we be confident in our ability to return all `Predicate` errors for a given `Validator` -- instead of having to exit at the first failure.

 ## Metadata
 Previously we said an aim of Koda Validate is to allow reuse of validator metadata.
 Principally this